CRPropa/CRPropa3/Extending-CRPropa.md

 The CRPropa functionality can be extended in Python in several ways.

 ### Implementing base classes
 The base classes Module, Source and SourceProperty can be implemented in Python and used like the built-in classes.
-Here is an example for a Module.
+Here is an example for a custom Module:
 ```python
 class MyModule(Module):
     """ Reduces the cosmic ray energy by 10% in each step """